NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

    * - coverage_kernels
      - You can specify a list of kernels with patterns that need to be included in the meta-kernel that will determine the coverage of the meta-kernel.
+       The meta-kernel that they apply to is specified via the ``mk`` attribute.
-       The coverage is required by the label and has more implications that are described later in this document.
+       The coverage is required to generate the label.
      - No
    * - mk
      - This element provides the configuration elements necessary to